All Episodes

 I am not exaggerating.

-I'm I'm not trying to find a way to make you understand.
+I'm not trying to find a way to make you understand.

-It just it just it was it always been unusable, and it literally made everybody sound like chipmunks.
+And it literally made everybody sound like chipmunks.

 So it didn't work for me.

-When I first was implanted in 2001, the high res wasn't even legal.
+When I first was implanted in 2001, the high-res wasn't even legal.

-It hadn't been approved of the FDA.
+It hadn't been approved to the FDA.

 All I could use was the analog, and it worked perfect.